BOYS DON'T CRY, THEY WEEP

 Back to the story: Naturally, I gravitated towards an empty spot next to a 40-year-old man in the workshop.
 I remembered his face because he was working at the door and let me into the festival.
 As we opened our hearts to each other, I softened to this stranger.
 What I heard from him left me speechless.
 He simply stated: “I have too many emotions, and growing up, I really didn’t know what to do with them.
 I’m sensitive and I had to hide that part of myself away because I am a man.
 And I can’t show this side to my family.
 I have to show up, work hard, provide and be the rock for many.
 I’m tired of hardening up though.
 I want to cry all too often.
 I feel trapped sometimes to the point where I’ve questioned my own sexuality.
 Is it normal for men to have so many emotions?”

-This man bought me to tears.
+This man brought me to tears.
 He spoke for every single masculine figure that I know of in my life.
 He spoke for those men who have held it together too long.
 Who were told: “boys don’t cry”.
 He was never given a safe space to show up and express his feminine.
 And as a result, he feels torn inside.

 What followed this wonderful encounter was a powerful few minutes of eye gazing that created a safe container for his emotions.
 Watching him in his vulnerability shook me to the core.
 His bravery to show up, pour his heart out and identify this imbalance is what I believe to be one of the boldest acts.
 It’s this awareness that will break the cycle for the other men in his life, should he choose to share this, or bring kids into the world.